beakerandjake/save-to-pocket/README.md

 ## Getting Started

 This is a walkthrough to getting the application deployed to your AWS account.
-All scripts and commands in this project are for a Linux scripting environment.

 ### Prerequisites